-The latest official data shows that 32.5 million working days were lost to work-related ill health in 2019/20, with stress, anxiety and depression accounting for almost 18 million of these.
+The latest official data shows that 35.2 million working days were lost to work-related ill health in 2022/23, with stress, anxiety and depression accounting for almost 24 million of these.
 CIPD research shows that employee sickness absence is at the highest level we’ve reported for 15 years and around three-quarters of respondents (76%) report some stress-related absence.
 Over two-thirds of respondents report that senior leaders take wellbeing seriously.
 However, lack of line manager skills and confidence is the top challenge for employee wellbeing and ‘management style’ remains among the top causes of stress related absence.
 In addition to this many people continue to work when unwell, even if they are working from home, while many employees even use holiday or sick leave to work.

 Employers have a fundamental duty of care for the health, safety and welfare of their workers.
 However, our research shows that despite more organisations stepping up their efforts, more needs to be done to tackle rising rates of sickness absence, presenteeism and the impact of poor mental health.
 This means taking a systematic and evidence-based approach.

 A focus on employee health and wellbeing should be a core element of any HR strategy and central to the way an organisation operates.
 It should not simply consist of one-off initiatives but be based on employee need.

-As well as benefiting employees, an integrated approach to wellbeing can increase employee engagement, fostering a joint commitment to organisational success.
+As well as benefiting employees, an integrated approach to wellbeing can increase employee engagement and foster a joint commitment to organisational success.

 Actions for the UK Government

-- Ensure that employers conduct risk assessments for work-related stress by providing the Health and Safety Executive with the resources to promote employer compliance with obligations under existing health and safety law.
+- Ensure that employers conduct risk assessments for work-related stress by providing the Health and Safety Executive with the resources to promote employer compliance with obligations under existing health and safety law, including work-related stress.